Glossary hero image

 2. Regulates Blood Sugar Levels

-• Slows down digestion and glucose absorption, helping to stabilise blood sugar and improve insulin sensitivity.
+• Slows down digestion and glucose absorption, helping to stabilize blood sugar and improve insulin sensitivity.

 • May lower the risk of type 2 diabetes.